-However, a review by Pellegriti and colleagues18 noted that while the largest increase in thyroid cancer incidence occurred among tumors less than 1 cm, smaller increases have occurred among larger tumors.
-For example, a study using SEER data showed that the incidence of thyroid tumors 2 to 4 cm in size increased 4.6 percent (95% CI, 3.5 to 5.7) per year between 1995 to 2006 and that of larger tumors increased 4.1 percent (95% CI, 3.4 to 4.8) per year between 1983 to 2006.
-A second SEER study showed that between 1983 to 2006, papillary thyroid cancers smaller than 1 cm, 1.1 to 2 cm, 2.1 to 5 cm, and more than 5 cm increased by 19.3, 12.3, 10.3, and 12.0 percent per year, respectively.
-A third SEER study showed that between 1992 to 2005, approximately 50 percent of the overall increase in papillary cancers incidence was from tumors 1 cm or smaller, 30 percent from tumors 1.1 to 2 cm, and 20 percent from larger tumors.
-Description of the overall increase in papillary cancers incidence was from tumors 1.54
+However, a review by Pellegriti et al noted that while the largest increase in thyroid cancer incidence occurred among tumors smaller than 1 cm, smaller increases have occurred among larger tumors.
+For example, a study using SEER data showed that the incidence of thyroid tumors 2 to 4 cm in size increased 4.6 percent (95% CI, 3.5 to 5.7) per year from 1995 to 2006 and that of larger tumors increased 4.1 percent (95% CI, 3.4 to 4.8) per year from 1983 to 2006.
+A second SEER study showed that from 1983 to 2006, papillary thyroid tumors smaller than 1 cm, 1.1 to 2 cm, 2.1 to 5 cm, and larger than 5 cm increased by 19.3, 12.3, 10.3, and 12.0 percent per year, respectively.
+A third SEER study showed that from 1992 to 2005, approximately 50 percent of the overall increase in papillary cancer incidence was from tumors 1 cm or smaller, 30 percent from tumors 1.1 to 2 cm, and 20 percent from larger tumors.

-Pellegriti and colleagues18 also pointed out that an increase in incidence solely due to increased detection should have affected all histological types and sex equally.
-As we noted above, prior studies primarily noted increases among papillary cancers and larger increases in incidence in women than men.^{2,147,149-151} Additional studies, such as the study by Chen and colleagues,155 used SEER data to demonstrate that increases in incidence by tumor size differed between men and women.
-Between 1988 to 2005, the incidence of tumors smaller than 1 cm increased by 4 percent (95% CI, 0.8 to 7.3) per year in men and by 8.6 percent (95% CI, 7.8 to 9.5) per year in women.
-During the same time period, the incidence of thyroid tumors 1.0 to 2.9 cm in size increased by 5.5 percent (95% CI, 4.2 to 6.8) in men and 0.4 percent (95% CI, -3.0 to 3.8) in women.
-Enewold and colleagues, also using SEER data, 154 demonstrated that the incidence rate of thyroid cancer varied by race, sex, and histology.
-Papillary cancer was the only histologic type to see a significant increase in the rate between 1980 to 2005, but the increase differed by race and sex (8.0%, 2.7%, 3.80%, and 1.16% per 100,000 person-years for white women, white men, black women, and black men, respectively).
+Pellegriti et al also pointed out that an increase in incidence solely due to increased detection should have affected all histologic types and sexes equally.
+As we noted above, prior studies primarily noted increases among cases of papillary cancer and larger increases in incidence in women than men.2, 147, 149-151 Additional studies, such as the study by Chen et al, used SEER data to demonstrate that increases in incidence by tumor size differed between men and women.

+From 1988 to 2005, the incidence of tumors smaller than 1 cm increased by 4 percent (95% CI, 0.8 to 7.3) per year in men and by 8.6 percent (95% CI, 7.8 to 9.5) per year in women.
+During the same time period, the incidence of thyroid tumors 1.0 to 2.9 cm in size increased by 5.5 percent (95% CI, 4.2 to 6.8) in men and by 0.4 percent (95% CI, -3.0 to 3.8) in women.
+Enewold et al, also using SEER data, demonstrated that the incidence rate of thyroid cancer varied by race/ethnicity, sex, and histology.
+Papillary cancer was the only histologic type to see a significant increase in the rate from 1980 to 2005, but the increase differed by race/ethnicity and sex (8.0%, 2.7%, 3.80%, and 1.16% per 100,000 person-years for white women, white men, black women, and black men, respectively).

 In the United States, the increased incidence of thyroid cancer over time may also be related to increased access to care.
 This hypothesis is supported by a study that used SEER data from 1973 to 2009 linked to U.S. Census data from 2000 to demonstrate that thyroid cancer incidence was positively correlated with income level, education, and employment.
-Another study, which used data from 1999 to 2009 from the U.S. Cancer Statistics report linked to Lifescript Doctor Review data and administrative patient claims data, showed that the incidence of thyroid cancer was significantly correlated with the density of endocrinologists.
-Incidence varied from 4.7 per 100,000 person-years in Oklahoma to 9.1 per 100,000 person-years in Rhode Island, and much of the variation in incidence by U.S. state could be explained by the density of endocrinologists and general surgeons as well as the use of neck ultrasounds.
+Another study, which used data from 1999 to 2009 from the U.S. Cancer Statistics Report linked to Lifescript doctor review data and administrative patient claims data, showed that the incidence of thyroid cancer was significantly correlated with the density of endocrinologists.
+Incidence varied from 4.7 per 100,000 person-years in Oklahoma to 9.1 per 100,000 person-years in Rhode Island, and much of the variation in incidence by U.S. State could be explained by the density of endocrinologists and general surgeons as well as the use of neck ultrasounds.